THUDM/CogDL/README.md

 ## ❗ News

+- A free GNN course provided by CogDL Team is present at [this link](https://cogdl.ai/gnn2022/).
+We also provide a [discussion forum](https://discuss.cogdl.ai) for Chinese users.

 - The new **v0.5.3 release** supports mixed-precision training by setting \textit{fp16=True} and provides a basic [example](https://github.com/THUDM/cogdl/blob/master/examples/jittor/gcn.py) written by [Jittor](https://github.com/Jittor/jittor).
 It also updates the tutorial in the document, fixes downloading links of some datasets, and fixes potential bugs of operators.

 - The new **v0.5.2 release** adds a GNN example for ogbn-products and updates geom datasets.
 It also fixes some potential bugs including setting devices, using cpu for inference, etc.

 - The new **v0.5.1 release** adds fast operators including SpMM (cpu version) and scatter_max (cuda version).
 It also adds lots of datasets for node classification which can be found in [this link](./cogdl/datasets/rd2cd_data.py). 🎉

-- The new **v0.5.0 release** designs and implements a unified training loop for GNN.
-It introduces `DataWrapper` to help prepare the training/validation/test data and `ModelWrapper` to define the training/validation/test steps. 🎉

 <details>
 <summary>
 News History
 </summary>
 <br/>

+- The new **v0.5.0 release** designs and implements a unified training loop for GNN.
+It introduces `DataWrapper` to help prepare the training/validation/test data and `ModelWrapper` to define the training/validation/test steps. 🎉

 - The new **v0.4.1 release** adds the implementation of Deep GNNs and the recommendation task.
 It also supports new pipelines for generating embeddings and recommendation.
 Welcome to join our tutorial on KDD 2021 at 10:30 am - 12:00 am, Aug.
 14th (Singapore Time).
 More details can be found in https://kdd2021graph.github.io/. 🎉